akphi/config-tester/doc/monorepo-todo.md

 # TODO

-- add doc for ESM in monorepo and our strategy for using `externals` -> yeah! (talk about `monaco-editor`, etc.), - `jest` with ESM so we can eliminate the `cjs` build for `rollup`
+- add doc for ESM in monorepo and our strategy for using `externals` -> yeah! (talk about `monaco-editor`, etc.), - `jest` with ESM so we can eliminate the `cjs` build for `rollup` - talk about lodash as well - https://www.npmjs.com/package/lodash-es
 - `monaco-editor` ESM
   `import * as monaco from 'monaco-editor/esm/vs/editor/editor.api.js';` -> `import * as monaco from 'monaco-editor';`
   https://github.com/microsoft/monaco-editor-webpack-plugin/issues/97

-- cleanup rollup script to become a dev-utils

 - Consider tidying up the `paths` of `tsconfig.json` using - `tsconfig-paths` and `tsconfig-paths-webpack-plugin` - https://medium.com/@NiGhTTraX/making-typescript-monorepos-play-nice-with-other-tools-a8d197fdc680
   https://www.npmjs.com/package/@rollup/plugin-alias
   Script to add paths module aliases in TSConfig to Jest and Webpack - try `babel-plugin-module-resolver` if not delete

+  - webpack/jest/rollup from `tsconfig` path =.='

 - Try to publish something to `NPM` and consume it back somewhere else, try a dummy utility function with typings and do CommonJs as well????